zebrunner/carina/docs/automation/api.md

 }
 ```

-#### Building of requests with array
+#### Building of requests with an array
-There are couple options for building request with array of items provided by framework:
+There are couple options for building request with an array of items provided by the framework:
-1. First one use hardcoded placholders for changeable variables.
+1. First one use hardcoded placeholders for changeable variables.
 ```
 {
    "name": "${name}",